Kvitsi/gerich-restaurant/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/imaginary-restaurant.git`
+1. Clone the repository: `git clone https://github.com/kvitsi/gerich-restaurant.git`
-2. Navigate to the project directory: `cd imaginary-restaurant`
+2. Navigate to the project directory: `cd gerich-restaurant`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit `http://localhost:3000` to view the project locally.